M0RDI0/mordio-ableton-theme/INSTALLATION_GUIDE.md

 ## 🎵 Enjoy Your Studio Sessions!

-Thank you for supporting Mordio!
-This theme is crafted to make your production sessions more inspiring and visually cohesive with the Mordio universe.
+Thank you for supporting me!
+This theme was a fun little project, and I hope it makes your studio sessions a bit more enjoyable.

 Now go make some music! 🚀